 I have done a good deal of magazine and newspaper writing.
 Here are some very favorite magazine pieces; here is the archive of my Times columns.

 My radio work includes including pieces for This American Life, Snap Judgment, and other bigshot shows, and I created and, for eight years and 360 episodes, hosted Unorthodox, a podcast about Jewish life and culture.
 It became the most popular English-language podcast about Jewish life and culture ever, and you can find all the episodes here.
 I also co-created and hosted a podcast called Gatecrashers: The Hidden History of Jews in the Ivy League.
+I was the host of two more limited-run podcasts, Antisemitism USA and LBI Presents, from the Leo Baeck Institute, which studies the history of German Jewry and its diaspora.

 I live in the Westville neighborhood of New Haven, Connecticut, with my wife, five children, and two dogs.
 I love Westville, but I do leave it: sometimes to report, sometimes to do live shows of the podcast, sometimes to talk about a book I have written, and sometimes to speak or lecture at a college, university, synagogue, community center, or public event of some sort.
 (I taught at Yale for fifteen years, and I’ve also taught at Stanford, NYU, and many other schools worthy of admission scandals.)
 I am not on social media; I prefer meeting people in person.
 If you’d like to reach me, please refer to that Gmail account at the top of the page, and do use my middle initial (the “e” distinguishes me from the South African barrister and the South Dakota Scrabble champion who share my name).